-So you’ve come up with a great domain name...only to find out that it’s already taken.
-Don’t stress!
-There are many wonderful domain names out there, and plenty of ways to find another one that will work for you—or to potentially claim the one you want.
+So, you've come up with a great domain name… only to find out that it's already taken.
+Don't stress!
+There are many wonderful domain names out there and plenty of ways to find another one that will work for you – or to potentially claim the one that you want.
 Here are some helpful hints for what to do next:

 The key to a good domain name is simplicity.

-The key to a good domain name is simplicity, so be careful not to complicate your name in an attempt to find one that's available.
+Don't complicate things The key to a good domain name is simplicity, so be careful not to complicate your name in an attempt to find one that's available.
 For example, avoid things like hyphens, numbers or funny spellings – they're hard to type and remember, and can lower the perceived credibility of your website.
-It's better to go with a simpler second choice for a domain name than to over-complicate your domain in an attempt to get closer to your original pick.
+It's better to go with a simpler second choice for a domain name than to over-complicate your domain in an attempt to get closer to your original choice.

 Stuck on your favourite name?
 These may be your only options for landing it.
 It might not be possible, but it's worth a shot.